-The 2016 NFL Scouting Combine is set for Feb.
-26-29 in Indianapolis.
-The unofficial kick off to draft season, the Combine serves as the first opportunity for invited players to make a strong first impression on the team that may ultimately end up drafting them come April 28-30.
+The 2019 NFL Scouting Combine is set for Feb.
+26-March 4 in Indianapolis.
+The unofficial kick off to draft season, the Combine serves as the first opportunity for invited players to make a strong first impression on the team that may ultimately end up drafting them come April 25-27.

 So which players aced their opening interviews by opening eyes at the Combine?
 Here are 10 workout warriors who impressed those holding the stopwatches, measuring tapes and clipboards.

 The two-sport tall tale weighed in at a chiseled 6’1”, 230 pounds before running an unofficial hand-timed 4.12 in the 40-yard dash — a jaw-dropping, awe-inspiring effort that is still a part of Combine folklore.